jroivas/sic/sic.md

 - 64 bits: int64, uint64
 - 128 bits: int128, uint128

-Extending to bigger types is trivial, if there comes hardware support.
+Extending to bigger types is trivial, in case hardware support comes available.
 However compiler supports built-in bigint, which allows arbitrary big integers.
 These are not any specific bit/byte size, but can grow any size when needed.
-This of course has it's performance and storage size issues.
+This of course has it's performance and storage size cost.
 Otherwise bigints can be used like any other integer type:

     int32 a = 12345;